-Resolutions proposed for the consideration of the Committee by Mr. Adderley, were read, as follows :- especially those which may be the consequence of her own policy.
+Resolutions proposed for the consideration of the Committee by Mr. Adderley, were read, as follows:

 "That the relations between this Country and her Colonies cannot be in a sound and healthy state, unless they develope, in every part of the Empire, the self-reliant habits essential to free communities, and adequate resources for the defence of the whole.